AEW Collision lineup: Continental Classic matches set for Saturday's TNT show - Pro Wrestling Dot Net

 The following matches and segments are advertised for Saturday’s edition of AEW Collision.

--Brody King vs. Bryan Danielson in a Continental Classic tournament Blue League match
+-Bryan Danielson vs. Claudio Castagnoli in a Continental Classic tournament Blue League match

--Andrade El Idolo vs. Claudio Castagnoli in a Continental Classic tournament Blue League match
+-Andrade El Idolo vs. Eddie Kingston in a Continental Classic tournament Blue League match

-Powell’s POV: Collision will be live on Saturday from Garland, Texas at the Curtis Culwell Center.
+Powell’s POV: Collision will be live on Saturday from San Antonio, Texas at Frost Bank Center.
 Join me for my live review of Collision as the show airs on TNT at 7CT/8ET.
 Will Pruett’s exclusive audio review of Collision will be available for Dot Net Members (including our Patreon patrons) on Friday night or Saturday morning.

 Be the first to comment